williambeckaskenaizer/cilisp/README.md

 ### Using the Program
 ciLisp interprets commands in the form of numbers and operations as follows:
 To add the integers 2 and 3, enter ```(add 2 3)```, and the result will be ```5.00000```.
-Beyond addition, ciLisp can compare two numbers, return the square root of numbers, take logarithms, absolute values, and more.
+Beyond addition, ciLisp can compare two numbers, return the square root of numbers, take logs, absolute values, and more.
 Expressions do not have to be singular. ```(add (add 1 3) (add 2 4))``` is valid as well.